canada-ca/ucvdcc/common-workplan.md

    </ol>

 #### 7.6 Deliverables for Task 6.6
    The Contractor must provide the Technical Authority a **Final Proof of Concept Report**, using the template provided at Appendix 1 to Annex A1.
    <ol type="a">
       <li>The report must incorporate key content from the Finalized Standards-Based Approach Deliverable and any changes resulting from the Technical Demonstration Workshop</li>
       <li>The report must summarize the research of and document the components that are required to support the proposed Proof of Concept</li>
       <li>Document the proposed proof-of-concept, include the characteristics, what is required to enable it, how it would be deployed and include associated performance metrics resulting from the tests of the proposed Proof of concept</li>
-      <li>d)	The Technical Authority will review with the Contractor and adjust if required, the Final Report instructions and template specified in Appendix 1</li>
+      <li>The Technical Authority will review with the Contractor and adjust if required, the Final Report instructions and template specified in Appendix 1</li>
    </ol>